BonnieMcb/recipease/testing.md

 #### Testing site owner goals:
-1. I want to create a customer base to target with occasional direct marketing and special offers.
-(If not necessarily by DM via email, then by showing special offers only to logged in users.
+1. I want to create a customer base to target with occasional direct marketing and special offers (if not necessarily by DM via email, then by showing special offers only to logged in users).
     * Provide special features to registered users only to encourage registration
     * Maintain a database of registered users.
 Email address verification etc. was beyond the scope of this project, but if this were a real world application then a valid email address would also be required to register.
 2. I want to promote certain cooking tools / recipe books via my website.